I Look to You (song)

-"I Look to You" is a pop-soul song performed by American recording artist Whitney Houston, from her seventh and final studio album of the same name.
-It was released as a worldwide promotional single and as the first US single from the album on July 23, 2009 on US radio following highly favorable reviews at pre-release album listening parties.
+"I Look to You" is a pop-soul song recorded by American singer Whitney Houston, from her seventh and final studio album of the same name.
+It became the first single released from the album in the United States in July 2009, becoming her first official single release in nearly six years and was issued as a promotional single outside the country.